BarishNamazov/barish.me/src/pages/notebook/running.md

 > use it socially, but it's a nice way to automatically track runs.
 It connects
 > to my Fitbit Inspire 3.

+## 2025-11-11: going easy on myself

+Did a 2.8 km run in a solid 16m32s pace.
+Should have gone for at least 3 km, but surely will next time.
+I definitely feel like getting back into shape.

 ## 2025-11-07: recovery from sickness

 Very busy past week.
 Had a friend visiting from abroad, and then I got sick for